-The unique training opportunities on this expedition are second to none; you'll get to learn about and participate in coral reef research, invertebrate surveys, whale shark migration observations, plankton sampling, in-water turtle surveys and conduct turtle nesting research.
+The unique training opportunities on this expedition are second to none; you'll get to learn about and participate in coral reef research, invertebrate surveys, plankton sampling, in-water turtle surveys and conduct turtle nesting research.
 Volunteers will have the opportunity to vastly expand their knowledge of this tropical marine environment whilst gaining research diving and marine survey skills in a stunning island location.
 You will also learn how to identify fish and coral that are unique to the Indian Ocean; visit and dive amongst deserted tropical islands; as well as take your PADI Advanced and PADI Coral reef research diver courses.

 What's it all About?

-You'll collect data on the coral reefs as well as on turtles, whale sharks, dolphins, octopuses and many more species.
+You'll collect data on the coral reefs as well as on turtles, dolphins, octopuses and many more species.
 Our volunteers are trained to such a high standard that the information they gather is used by the government for management policies, to show an accurate picture of the overall health of the Seychelles coral reefs.